changliu98/OpenCamera/README.md

 2. Obvious lagging if network is not stable.

 ### Further Plan
-We are transferring to RTSP based on FFmpeg and libstreaming
+Currently, this project is stagnant as both of us are busy applying for graduate schools.
+We got the hard coded RTSP based version working on both side, but no time to finish it.
+We will not be able to continue developing until Dec